Buy now

 Data from ACT Head Impact Tracker will help you to do it.

-Meet ACT Head Impact Tracker, measuring device for forces acting on a head while doing sports.
+ACT Head Impact Tracker is a measuring and tracking device for impacts and forces acting on a head while doing sports.

 How does it work?